Match fixing: Motivations and causes

 Some major motivations behind match fixing are gambling and future team advantage.
 According to investigative journalist Declan Hill it has also been linked to corruption, violence and tax avoidance.
 In Eastern Europe, organized crime is linked to illegal gambling and score fixing.
 In Russia, people have disappeared or been murdered after acting against bribery in sports.

 Agreements with gamblers

 There may be financial gain through agreements with gamblers.
-The Black Sox Scandal of 1919, in which several members of the MLB’s Chicago White Sox conspired with gamblers to fix that year’s World Series for monetary gain.
+The Black Sox Scandal of 1919, in which several members of the MLB's Chicago White Sox conspired with gamblers to fix that year's World Series for monetary gain.

 One of the best-known examples of gambling-related race fixing (in motorsports) is the 1933 Tripoli Grand Prix, in which the winning number of the lottery was determined by the number of the race-winning car.
 One ticket holder held the number belonging to Achille Varzi, contacted him and agreed to share the winning should he win.
 Varzi contacted other drivers who agreed to share the money if they deliberately lost.
 Despite a poor start, Varzi won the race after his opponents deliberately underperformed throughout the race.

+A large match-fixing ring in the lower levels of professional tennis, centered around gambling, was broken up in 2023.
+At least 181 players were involved.